lamalice/lamalice/README.md

 - View Binding for all layouts
 - OnClickListeners for buttons
 - Intents to send/receive data when navigating between activities
-- Different drawables to decorate buttons
+- Different drawables to animate buttons

 #### My goal is to: